 - Ensure the safety of the lives of persons involved in the Group and their families

 - Minimize damage to businesses arising from cessation of operations

 Communicating with Shareholders

 Meiji Holdings works proactively and voluntarily towards communicating with shareholders, and promotes constructive communication with shareholders.
 Related initiatives are detailed below.

 - General communication with shareholders is managed by the PR & IR Department, which is managed by the director in charge of Public Relations & Investor Relations.

-- To enhance communication, related departments (Investor Relations, Corporate Development, Financial & Accounting, General Affairs) share information at liaison meetings.
+- To enhance communication, related departments (Investor Relations, Corporate Development, Financial & Accounting, General Affairs, Sustainability Management) share information at liaison meetings.

 - In addition to one-on-one meetings, Meiji Holdings holds earnings conferences twice-yearly for institutional investors and securities analysts to announce the second quarter and the fiscal year results, as well as small meetings led by the Company President.
 We also hold telephone conferences with institutional investors and securities analysts at the end of the first and third quarter.
 We also provide information via our website for shareholders and investors.
 We publish our investment securities reports, earnings flash reports (Japanese/English), integrated report(Japanese/English), and earnings conference materials (Japanese/English) on this website.
 We also stream video of our earnings conferences and publish a Q&A summary to further communication.

 - Comments and feedback gained through investor relations activities are summarized into reports.
 The director in charge of Public Relations & Investor Relations reports to the Executive Committee and the Board of Directors regularly.